 Additionally, schools typically have policies that deal with perpetrators of sexual assault because they would like safe environments for their students.

 Reporting may be complicated when the sexual assault occurs on college campuses.
 Typically college campuses are small communities, which are shared by friends.
 People may pressure you to not report the assault.
 Additionally, even if the perpetrator leaves campus, the perpetrator’s friends may be set on retaliation.
 These issues should be discussed with both your school and an attorney in order to ensure your safety while on school grounds or campus.

 What if I am not a citizen of the United States, but I am a victim of sexual assault? (¿Qué pasa si no soy ciudadano de los Estados Unidos, pero yo soy una víctima de agresión sexual?)

 If you are not a citizen of the United States, but you are a victim of sexual assault you may have options, including a U-VISA, T-VISA, Cancellation of Removal, Continued Presence or a VAWA Self-Petition.
-For more information, see (Para obtener más información, vea) Legal Momentum, Introduction to Immigration Relief for Immigrant Victims of Sexual Assault and Glossary of Terms
+For more information, see (Para obtener más información, vea) this report from the American Immigration Council.

 - You or a member of your household are the victim of domestic abuse or sexual assault on the premises owned or controlled by the landlord;

 - You give seven (7) days written notice to the landlord before vacating the property and the notice states that the reason for vacating is because of domestic violence or sexual abuse and includes the date of the violence, and you provide documentation of the violence from medical personnel, police, or from the court; and